To solve a difficult problem in medicine, don't study it directly, but rather pursue a curiosity about nature and the rest will follow.

 The department sponsors an active clinical and laboratory based research program.
-Many of the faculty are engaged in clinical research projects in their area of specialization.
-They often work with residents at the CA-2 and CA-3 levels to initiate, complete, and present these studies.
-The faculty regularly publish in anesthesia journals with the highest impact factors in our specialty.
-Residents who help with research projects are included in publications (often as first authors), and they regularly present preliminary findings at national anesthesia meetings (e.g., ASA, IARS, SOAP, ASRA).
-Residents willing to put forth the extra effort to participate in research have a high likelihood of producing scholarly work during their tenure in the training program.
+Residents at the CA-2 and CA-3 levels are encouraged to initiate, complete, and present scholarly work.
+Residents who help with research projects are included in publications (often as first authors), and they regularly present preliminary findings at national anesthesia meetings (ASA, IARS, SOAP, ASRA, etc.).
 For individuals considering academic anesthesiology, this will have an important impact on their career.